-Released September 25th, 1967, 'Her Name Was Ellie, His Name Was Lyle' stars John Pleshette, Amy Taubin, Lynne Lipton, David Cummins The movie has a runtime of about 29 min, and received a user score of 50 (out of 100) on TMDb, which collated reviews from 2 knowledgeable users.
+Released September 25th, 1967, 'Her Name Was Ellie, His Name Was Lyle' stars John Pleshette, Amy Taubin, Lynne Lipton, David Cummins The movie has a runtime of about 29 min, and received a user score of 50 (out of 100) on TMDb, which collated reviews from 2 respected users.

 'Her Name Was Ellie, His Name Was Lyle' Release Dates